Rainwater harvesting has been a centuries-old process for conserving water. But is it really worth it? Find out everything you need to know.

 The filtration process only cleans the physical impurities and does not change the chemical contaminants of the rainwater.
 Therefore, People can use harvested rainwater in watering the plants and for cleaning purposes, but not for cooking and drinking.

-What are the Commercial Uses of Harvested Rainwater?
+What is the Commercial Use of Harvested Rainwater?

 Besides the residential purposes of harvested rainwater, the commercial uses of rainwater include: